-Hiring is risky business.
+The difference between hiring manager vs recruiter is that hiring is a risky business.
 It may not look that way to the undiscerning eye, but hiring is the most high risk and high reward activity in the business world.
 And now more than ever, finding and retaining qualified employees is a top priority for most companies.
 But to attract, vet, hire, and onboard talent, you will need the help of two key parties: hiring managers and recruiters.

 Then why all the noise on hiring manager vs recruiter, when instead they are required to work well together on a high-stakes operation?